Last Updated on by

 This is the main alternative to the classic Inca Trail.
 The Salkantay trek to Machu Picchu will take you through one of the highest mountain ranges in Peru, through local communities, and lush jungle.
 Unlike the Inca Trail, the Salkantay trek can be booked just a few days in advance.
 Prices are also significantly cheaper, ranging from $200-300USD with everything included.

-Even though it has trek in the name, the Inca Jungle Trek to Machu Picchu is nothing like a normal trek.
-This adventure-filled option combines cycling downhill, river rafting, jungle trekking, and zip-lining to get you to Machu Picchu.
-It’s also the cheapest of the treks, ranging from $150-300USD.
+The Inca Jungle Adventure to Machu Picchu is exactly what it sounds like, an epic adventure.
+This adrenaline-filled option combines cycling downhill, river rafting, jungle trekking, and zip-lining to get you from Cusco to Machu Picchu.

 How to Visit Machu Picchu from Cusco By Train

-Hiking the classic Inca trail is both a challenging and rewarding experience.
+The Inca trail hike is a challenging and rewarding experience.
 Although it does require some amount of planning and money, the experience is worth it.
 The Inca Trail should be on every traveler’s bucket list!

-If you have the time and energy after the Inca Trail, another amazing hike to do near Cusco is Rainbow Mountain, or check out some of the best adventures and treks in Peru to get inspiration for your trip.
+If you have the time and energy after the Inca Trail, another amazing hike to do near Cusco is Rainbow Mountain.
+For more inspiration for your Peru trip, check out some of the best adventures and treks in Peru!